Facility Scheduling Policy

 Checks should be made out to Centenary College.
 A $50 in-house charge in addition to any bank charges will be incurred for any returned checks.

-Contact Person: Each event and/or organization must supply the office of Community Services with at least two points of contact with mailing addresses, email addresses, and phone numbers.
+- Contact Person: Each event and/or organization must supply the Conference and Events Office with at least two points of contact with mailing addresses, email addresses, and phone numbers.
 One person must be designated the lead contact person and decision maker.
-This individual will be responsible for all contact and planning with the office of Community Services to avoid duplication of requests or confusion in planning.
+This individual will be responsible for all contact and planning with the Conference and Events Office to avoid duplication of requests or confusion in planning.
 All Contact Persons are personally responsible for assuring that all payments are made as required.

-DPS: Centenary's Department of Public Safety reviews all weekly schedules for facility usage.
-If an event is discovered in progress and is not on the Facility Schedule, DPS will not allow the event to continue until proper authorization is received from Community Services.
+- DPS: Centenary's Department of Public Safety reviews all weekly schedules for facility usage.
+If an event is discovered in progress and is not on the Facility Schedule, DPS will not allow the event to continue until proper authorization is received from Conference and Events Office.